vishakha-lall/MapBot/README.md

 - Unzip the StanfordCoreNLP package in the repository and keep the file paths `stanford-corenlp-x.x.x.jar` and `stanford-corenlp-x.x.x-models.jar` handy.
 - Run `git update-index --assume-unchanged ENV/.env`
 - Fill the existing template in `ENV/.env` with the corresponding values following the `KEY=VALUE` format
-- Create FB app from [here](https://developers.facebook.com/).
+- Create Facebook app from [here](https://developers.facebook.com/).
 Fill out basic information.
 - Set Up **Messenger** option under Add a Product.
-- Generate the **Access Token** by creating a fb page for your bot by clicking on **Create New Page** button.
+- Generate the **Access Token** by creating a facebook page for your bot by clicking on **Create New Page** button.
-- Click on **Add or Remove Pages** and add your fb page just created.
+- Click on **Add or Remove Pages** and add your facebook page just created.
 - Click on **Generate Token** and copy the token to the `ENV/.env` file as `ACCESS_TOKEN=<YOUR_ACCESS_TOKEN>`.
 - Install [ngrok](https://gist.github.com/jwebcat/ecaac7bc7ee26e01cd4a).
 - Open a terminal window, type `ngrok http 5000`.
 Once you do this, a screen will appear with a link after the  “Forwarding” section — make sure to copy the link that begins with “https”.
 - Click on **Add Callback URL** under **Webhooks** section.
 Paste the above link in the **Callback URL**.
 Add **Verify Token** of your choice.
 Copy Verify Token you added in the `ENV/.env` file as `VERIFY_TOKEN=YOUR_VERIFY_TOKEN`.
 Hit **Verify and Save**
 - Click on **Add Subscriptions**.
 Check **messages, messaging_postbacks, message_deliveries, messaging_pre_checkouts** boxes.
-- Run `python3 app.py`
+- Run `python app.py`
-- You can interact with bot on messenger.
+- You can interact with bot on Facebook Messenger.

 </details>